By Daniel, BSc(Hons) Forensic Science

 My experience of working at the testing facility

 Before starting the role, I took part in an induction day, where we looked around the testing facility, watched training videos and learned about the different roles.
-There are normally 2 or 3 test assistants to each booth, so understanding each role ensures there’s enough support if we’re overbooked or understaffed.
+There are normally two or three test assistants to each booth, so understanding each role ensures there’s enough support if we’re overbooked or understaffed.

 Working as a test assistant involves performing Covid-19 tests using a swab testing kit.
 This process involves passing a swab into one of our testing booths, where the participant then swabs the inside of their mouth and nose.
 The swab is placed inside a test tube and passed back to the test assistant.
 The test tube is then processed by a testing operative to check for a chemical reaction, which shows a positive result for Covid-19.